moskomule/moskomule/README.md

 ### News

+* Our paper “An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration” (co-first-authored with H. Naganuma) is accepted at TMLR.
 * I will visit Nicolaus Copernicus University @ Torun, Poland🇵🇱.
 * I will visit The University of Melbourne🇦🇺.
 * I will attend ERCIM/JST Joint Workshop 2024 @Budapest🇭🇺.